maple-labs/maple-core/docs/Pool.md

 Allowing delegate/pool manager to set the lockup period.
         @param _newLockupPeriod New lockup period used to restrict the withdrawals.

-### `setWhitelistStakeLocker(address user, bool status)`
+### `setAllowlistStakeLocker(address user, bool status)`
-Update user status on StakeLocker whitelist.
+Update user status on StakeLocker allowlist.
         @param user   The address to set status for.
-        @param status The status of user on whitelist.
+        @param status The status of user on allowlist.

 ### `claimableFunds(address lp)`
 View claimable balance from LiqudityLocker (reflecting deposit + gain/loss).